graemen/vox_ex_machina/README.md

 - SCMage https://github.com/snappizz/SCMage a SuperCollider plugin
 - [Optional] Hackbright-Project https://github.com/ritchieleeann/Hackbright-Project

-To get it all working build Festival and the SpeechTools using the scripts provided in SCMage.
-Edit the fiel paths in SCMage.sc and copy the relevant binaries from examples to bin dirs.
-Copy SCMage.sc to ~/.local/share/SuperCollider/Extensions/classes.
-Install SCMage dir as a quark using Quarks.gui in sc.

 Some changes have been made to SCMage and the files are included here so you can replace the originals.
 There is also a precompiled SCMage.so compiled on Ubuntu 16.10 x86_64<br>
 There are currently some paths in a few files that need to be edited in the code.
 They are marked with "TODO:"<br>

+To get it all working build Festival and the SpeechTools using the scripts provided in SCMage.
+Edit the file paths in SCMage.sc and copy the relevant binaries from examples to bin dirs.
+Copy SCMage.sc to ~/.local/share/SuperCollider/Extensions/classes.
+Copy SCMage.so to ~/.local/share/SuperCollider/Extensions/plugins.
+Make sure the data dir including here lives under the mage dir and supply a shortcut to it in the voix directory.
+Copy the utility scripts in SCMage to the vox directory.

 The Festvox voices are under the directory "data".<br>
 Obviously you should have some experience using SuperCollider.